jdmartin86/2019_jdmartin86_webpage/index.md

 # News

+* **January 27, 2020:** I am thrilled to announce that I will be working at [DeepMind](https://deepmind.com) in Edmonton, Canada, as a research intern with Joseph Modayil.
+There I plan to study catastrophic intereference and methods for improving continual reinforcement learning.
 * **November 4, 2019:** Visiting MIT to connect with [Tixiao Shan](https://tixiaoshan.github.io) at [CSAIL](https://www.csail.mit.edu) and learn about the [Roboat project](http://roboat.org).
 I'm giving a short talk to the group about my recent work.
 * **October 22, 2019:** I'm giving a talk at [DeepMind](http://deepmind.com) in Edmonton, Canada, about how RL agents can benefit from organizing their experience into contexts.
 * **October 7, 2019:** Two of my projects will appear as NeurIPS workshop papers this year.